Shedding Light on the Sexual Abuse of Boys and the Men They Become

-Watch an online workshop for victims of emotional incest:
+Watch a Merle Talk for victims of emotional incest:

 It was an overwhelming experience and the boy was incapable of processing or understanding what had happened to him.
 He freezes inside, or simply pushes the memory so far to the background that he can’t touch it.
 Unfortunately, he is shutting off an essential part of himself that will need to be reclaimed before he is able to trust and heal.
 So the adult is left with fears of intimacy and loads of insecurity.

 For many men, the most devastating blow is the impact upon their relationships with women.
 The abuse experience can leave them ambivalent about sex and about women.
 While it cannot change their sexual orientation, it will leave them deeply conflicted.
 Being close to a woman is likely to bring up old unresolved feelings, which get in the way of having a real relationship in the here and now.

 This is a brief overview of the kinds of abuse that some women do to boys and the impact that abuse can have on the boys as they become men.
 If you have any questions, please send me an email and I will do my best to answer them.